Known caveats for GALAH DR3

 This page relays a list of known issues in the GALAH DR3.
+Please also see the GALAH Survey Third Data Release paper (Buder et al. 2021).

 We caution that it is not possible to inspect all of the more than 30 million measurements that make up GALAH DR3.
 So, there are likely to be some unexpected correlations and problems with the data.

-- Gaia data in GALAH DR3
+- Gaia data included with GALAH DR3 catalogues

 - Upper limits

-- Other groups of stars
+- Caveats for certain groups of stars

 - Possible systematic trends